projectacrn/acrn-hypervisor/doc/getting_started/index.rst

    .. note::
-      In case you have downloaded a different Clear Linux image than the one above (``clear-21260-kvm.img.xz``), you will need to modify the Clear Linux file name and version number highlighted above (the ``-s 3,virtio-blk`` argument) to match what you have downloaded above.
+      In case you have downloaded a different Clear Linux image than the one above (``clear-22140-kvm.img.xz``), you will need to modify the Clear Linux file name and version number highlighted above (the ``-s 3,virtio-blk`` argument) to match what you have downloaded above.
 Likewise, you may need to adjust the kernel file name on the second line highlighted (check the exact name to be used using:
       ``ls /usr/lib/doc/kernel/org.clearlinux*-standard*``).

    By default, the script is located in the ``/usr/share/acrn/demo/`` directory.
-Run it directly to launch the User OS:
+You can edit it there, and then run it to launch the User OS:

    .. code-block:: none